Starheart

 This book is for you if:

-• You enjoy science fiction that tackles dark, serious themes without flinching or sensationalising them.
+• You enjoy space opera that tackles dark themes without sensationalising them.

-• You like strong, principled women who survive, endure, and choose their own path forward.
+• You like strong, principled women who choose their own path forward.

-• You’re drawn to slow-burn romance built on protection, trust, and earned emotional connection.
+• You’re drawn to slow-burn romance built on trust and earned connection.

-• You like space opera where justice has a cost and moral choices matter.
+• You want moral choices where justice has a cost.

-• You prefer story-driven tension over cheap shock or gratuitous content.
+• You prefer story-driven tension over shock value.

 Want to read the opening chapter?